-You should not donate blood during the study or take part in other studies that involve blood sampling or the administration of drugs or vaccines.
+You should not donate blood during the study (6-month main study period only) or take part in other studies that involve blood sampling or the administration of drugs or vaccines.
 If during the study you require any vaccinations for health, travel, or occupational reasons, you should inform the Investigators who will decide if and when it is safe to receive them.

-People of child-bearing potential should use an effective contraceptive method (such as the oral contraceptive pill, a contraceptive hormonal implant, an intra-uterine device, or condoms) for the whole of the study.
-Exceptions to this are allowed if you are truly abstinent from sex and this is in line with your preferred and usual lifestyle (periodic abstinence and withdrawal are not acceptable methods of contraception) or exclusively engage in same sex intercourse.
+Women of child-bearing potential should use an effective contraceptive method (such as the oral contraceptive pill, a contraceptive hormonal implant, an intra-uterine device, or condoms) for the whole of the study (6-month main study period only).
+Exceptions to this are allowed if a woman is truly abstinent from sex and this is in line with their preferred and usual lifestyle (periodic abstinence and withdrawal are not acceptable methods of contraception) or they exclusively engage in same sex intercourse.
 Even though no harmful effects of BCG vaccination on the foetus have been observed, there have not been studies to prove its safety.
-Pregnant people must not therefore take part in this study; neither should those who plan to become pregnant during the study.
-People of child-bearing potential will be asked to have a pregnancy test before taking part, prior to receiving BCG and prior to bronchoscopy to exclude the possibility of pregnancy.
-Anyone who finds that they have become pregnant while taking part in the study should immediately tell the research doctor.
+Pregnant women must not therefore take part in this study; neither should women who plan to become pregnant during the study.
+Women of child-bearing potential will be asked to have a pregnancy test before taking part, prior to receiving BCG and prior to bronchoscopy to exclude the possibility of pregnancy.
+Any woman who finds that she has become pregnant while taking part in the study should immediately tell her research doctor.
 If you were to become pregnant, any baby born may need to be followed up.